sp0x/boots/docker/jenkins/README.md

 # Official Jenkins Docker image

 The Jenkins Continuous Integration and Delivery server.
+With the .Net Core SDK included.
+So you can build .Net Core projects as containerized services.

 This is a fully functional Jenkins server.
 [http://jenkins.io/](http://jenkins.io/).